 I had always written – stories and plays, mostly – and unemployment gave me time to write my first novel, The Ship of Fools.
 This was published by Sceptre in 2002.
 It was followed in 2004 by Arts and Wonders, for which I won an Arts Council Writers Award.
 Following a brief spell in the American Midwest (where I participated in the International Writing Programme in Iowa City), I wrote my third novel, Ghost Portrait.
 In 2006 I took part in a conservation-themed television series, Planet Action, which was filmed in Panama, Belize, Malaysia and Cambodia.

 In 2007 I moved to Edinburgh, where my girlfriend Emma was finishing a PhD.
 I finished a fourth novel, Serious Things, which was published to great acclaim and derisory sales in 2008.
 In 2010 Emma and I were married.
 The following year I took up a lectureship in creative writing at Manchester Metropolitan University, and after two years at the Quaker Community in the Peak District, we moved with our daughter Clara to Sheffield.

 As well as novels, I have published two collections of short stories and a book of aphorism, translated three books including The Little Prince by Antoine de Saint-Exupéry, written plays for radio and appeared several times on BBC Radio 3’s The Verb.
-I am trying to complete my fifth novel, The Devil’s Highway, and have a few more projects in the pipeline.
+I have recently finished my fifth novel, The Devil’s Highway, and have a couple of new projects simmering.

 Welcome to my website.
 I hope you enjoy it.